mako-framework/docs/03_command_line/02_commands.md

 }
 ```

-> Note that the `CommandName` attribute is only required when using automatic command registration.
+> Note: The `CommandName` attribute is only required when using automatic command registration.

 > You can return a custom exit code from your command's `execute` method.
 The default code if none is returned is `0`.